mathewbaiju/PBEHackathon2025/README.md

 ## 📌 Overview

-**Project Atlas** is a next-gen project management method tailored for **Technical Program Managers (TPMs)**.
+**Project Gantt Get Enough** is a next-gen project management method tailored for **Technical Program Managers (TPMs)**.
 It leverages **Airtable** for structured data, **Cursor** for AI-powered analysis, and **Beacon** for service ownership and dependency mapping.
 The result?
 A fully automated, intelligent workflow that transforms how programs are planned, tracked, and executed.

 ---